cc-archive/vocabulary-legacy/README.md

 features, help us improve the project documentation or translate the project to another language.

-CC Vocabulary is continuously evolving and improving.
+Vocabulary is continuously evolving and improving.
 You can contribute to the project in a number of ways.

 - **Use:**